 Carey Davies, editor

-Carey Davies, who was previously a staff member at The Great Outdoors, will return to the magazine in July 2019 as editor.
+Carey Davies, who was previously a staff member at The Great Outdoors, returned to the magazine in July 2019 as editor.
 In his former role at the British Mountaineering Council he was the first officer dedicated to developing and promoting the work the organisation does for hillwalkers.
 Carey also contributes to the Guardian’s Country Diary series.

 Alex Roddie is The Great Outdoors’ digital editor and a regular feature writer since 2015.
-In June 2019 he stepped in as acting editor following Emily Rodway’s departure.

 A reformed climber with a background in Scottish winter and alpinism, he loves nothing better than long-distance lightweight backpacking in wild mountain landscapes, particularly the Scottish Highlands and Swiss Alps.